CryptoFraudDetection/main/README.md

     ```
 3. Install the project:
     ```bash
-    make dev-install
+    pip install -e .
     ```
 4. Login to wandb:
     ```bash
     wandb login
     ```
     (Follow the instructions on the terminal)
-5. Initialize the sweep on your laptop or on Slurm:
+3. Initialize the sweep on your laptop or on Slurm:
     - Laptop:
         ```bash
         python scripts/dummy.py